Zoé Valdés: Exile

 Valdés was officially exiled from Cuba in 1994 for political reasons.
 As an open opponent of the Castro regime, Valdés always wanted to change the political scene in Cuba from within the country through her writing.
 However, she began to have issues with the magazine Cine Cubano and the Instituto Cubano del Arte e Industria Cinematográficos (ICAIC), specifically the magazine's director, Alfredo Guevara.
 Furthermore, in the 1980s she was arrested for driving two Spanish tourists around Habana because one of the laws of the regime prohibited Cubans to interact with foreigners.
 In 1991, she received an award that was asked to be donated to the Castro regime, which she refused to do.
 She also signed a publishing deal for her novel La nada cotidiana with a French publishing company, without consulting the government.
 The only other person to do so was Reinaldo Arenas who was condemned to two years in jail.

 The Tugboat "13 de Marzo" massacre in July 1994 where 41 Cubans attempting to leave the country drowned at sea, pushed her to leave Cuba.
 In 1995 she left the country and moved to Paris with her husband at the time, the filmmaker Ricardo Vega, and her daughter Attys Luna, who was one and a half years old.
 She moved to Paris because she had an invitation from the Escuela Normal Superior to start a series of conferences about romantic poetry with Jose Martí.
-When her first novel La nada cotidiana came out in France, and she began to give interviews about her work, the regime in Cuba forbade her to return to the country.
+When her novel La nada cotidiana came out in France and she began to give interviews about her work, the regime in Cuba forbade her to return to the country.
 While she saw exile as a punishment, she also viewed it as a form of liberty where she could find herself through her studies and her writing.
 In 1997 she acquired Spanish nationality thanks to her editor, José Manuel Lara and Oleguer Sarsanedas from the publisher, Planeta.
 After she received her Spanish citizenship she was able to receive her French residency.